patilswapnilv/reactpress/README.md

 header("Access-Control-Allow-Origin: *");
 ```

+There are more headers to ensure CORS but this is the only one i needed to set to get things working.
+Please open an issue if you have any other trouble with headers.

 ### 2 - Install Reactpress

 Where do you install reactpress ? it's really up to you but, as an example, you can install it just next to your wordpress :